 This is probably one of the major use cases of Metaverse.
 Microsoft Teams is currently working on its own version of Metaverse to make a digital workplace that fills all the gap of current remote working idea.
 Metaverse will allow interactive in-person meetings with immersive viewing.
 The use of body language and facial expression will make virtual meetings effective and expressive.

-The possibilities are unlimited in the field of education with virtual schools in the metaverse in which students would be able to interact with teachers and friends just like in real classes.
+The possibilities are unlimited in the field of education with virtual schools in which students would be able to interact with teachers and friends just like in real classes.
 People could learn sports like cricket, football, or any other game that requires physical interaction to learn.
 What Metaverse could do is only limited by imagination.

 Real-World Metaverse Examples